DHTMLX/docs-kanban/docs/guides/configuration.md

 ### Files type

-The editor field of **files** type you can set in the following way:
+The editor field of **files** type can be set in the following way:

 ~~~jsx {4-15}
 const url = "https://docs.dhtmlx.com/kanban-backend";